sunnysideup/silverstripe-sswebpack_engine_only/README.md

  - Install this to your themes folder as `sswebpack_engine_only` (composer should do this automatically)

- - run `npm i -g npm` in the root folder of module to make sure you are on a recent version of NPM.
+ - Make sure you are on the latest version of node and npm (you could use nvm for this).

  - run `npm install` in the root folder of module.